 The Feelings and Needs Picture Card Kit is a wonderful visual resource.
-This kit teaches children and parents to work together through tough feelings and behaviours.
-Using it from a young age helps teach self-awareness.
-It can be used for feelings and behaviours like kicking, biting, hitting, etc. It’s also portable so you can use it on-the-go.
+This kit teaches children and parents to work together through tough feelings and behaviors.
+Using it at a young age helps teach self-awareness.
+It can be used for feelings and behaviors like kicking, biting, hitting, etc. It’s also portable so you can use it on-the-go.

 Zones of Regulation